Through The Fibro Fog

 • Coconut - you want the dried coconut flakes not fresh coconut, which would be too wet.

-• Chia seeds - as well as being healthy, they help to 'stick' the clusters together.
+• Chia seeds - these help to 'stick' the clusters together.
 You need the whole chia seeds, not milled chia.
 The Terrasoul organic chia seeds are good.

 • Salt - personally I like to use pink Himalayan salt for a milder flavour than regular table salt.